-For the year ended June 30, 2024, interest expense totaled \$369,872 as it relates to its lease agreements.
-For 2024, variable rent and other payments totaled \$148,051 in connection with the lease agreement.
-As of June 30, 2024, approximately \$124,000 in rent expense was included in accounts payable.
+For the year ended June 30, 2024, interest expense totaled \$622,066 as it relates to its lease agreements.
+For the year ended June 30, 2024, variable and other payments of \$84,676 in connection with the lease agreements not previously included in the measurement of the lease liability were recorded in rent expense.